BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 npm run content:import:local:content-dir
 ```

-Use the inline `PORTFOLIO_CONTENT_DIR=...` prefix only when you want to temporarily override your usual `.env.local` content root.
+Use the inline `PORTFOLIO_CONTENT_DIR=../cms-content-variants/<target>` prefix only when you want to temporarily override your usual `.env.local` content root.

 ## What you likely want